In re Loestrin 24 Fe Antitrust Lawsuit

 About the case

 On September 4, 2014, the district court granted defendants’ motion to dismiss.
 Plaintiffs appealed that decision to the United States Court of Appeals for the First Circuit.
 The Court of Appeals held oral argument in December 2015 at which the Federal Trade Commission also appeared and argued in support of the plaintiffs.
 Additionally, the Federal Trade Commission, nearly 30 states, several public interest groups, and various major retailers filed amicus briefs in support of the plaintiffs.
 On February 22, 2016, the Court of Appeals vacated the district court’s dismissal and remanded the case for further proceedings.
 See In re Loestrin 24 Fe Antitrust Litigation, 842 F.3d 34 (1st Cir.
 2016).
-The parties are currently briefing class certification and summary judgement.
+On July 16, 2019, U.S. District Judge William E. Smith granted class certification.
+A settlement of $120 million received preliminary approval on January 14, 2020.

-Lead Attorneys: David F. Sorensen, Daniel Walker, Ellen Noteware and Zachary D. Caplan
+Lead Attorneys: David F. Sorensen, Daniel Walker, Ellen Noteware, Zachary D. Caplan, and Aurelia Chaudhury